vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 We preserve the bone of the existing BR workflow, that is:

-- Still use the Velero Server pod and PodVolumeBackup daemonSet (originally called Restic daemonset) pods to hold the corresponding controllers and modules
+- Still use the Velero Server pod and VeleroNodeAgent daemonSet (originally called Restic daemonset) pods to hold the corresponding controllers and modules
 - Still use the Backup/Restore CR and BackupRepository CR (originally called ResticRepository CR) to drive the BR workflow

 The modules in gray color in below diagram are the existing modules and with no significant changes.